 - Spring – September 15th

 Step 1 – Browse Schools – Take a look at the universities we have partnerships with on our ISE Partner Institutions page.
 Not only will these pages give you general information regarding each university, they also include a link to each university’s official website so you can start browsing around there as well.
 Keep in mind that certain schools are only available to certain majors or students in particular programs.

 Step 2 – Browse Courses – Once you’ve narrowed down which schools interest you, click on each school’s official link and navigate your way to their course offerings.
 Check to see if any of the courses offered could apply to your degree requirements.
 Remember, while abroad you can take courses towards your major, minor, or elective requirements.
 What’s important is that the courses taken abroad somehow fulfill requirements towards your degree.

-Step 3 – Appointment with Academic Advisor – Make an appointment with your Academic Advisor to tell them that you’re interested in studying abroad and have looked up possible courses that could fulfill FIU courses.
+Step 3 – Attend an International Student Exchange (ISE) Application Prep-Meeting/Appointment with Academic Advisor – Attend an application prep meeting and learn how to begin your journey into ISE.
+You will be able to then make an appointment with our academic advisor and with your Academic Advisor to tell them that you’re interested in studying abroad and have looked up possible courses that could fulfill FIU courses.
 Find out what courses you can transfer in, what courses must be taken at FIU, and what courses you have yet to fulfill within your program.
 Remember, at this first appointment your advisor won’t officially be approving courses, it’s just for you to get a better idea of what courses you need so you’ll know what to look for in a potential host institution.